mborgerson/wiki-export/wiki/EEPROM.md

 <sup>\*</sup>Configmagic-FINAL-1.6 used the wrong size when computing
 Checksum2 (40 instead of 44 bytes) and Checksum3 (96 instead of 92
 bytes).
-Checksum2 was correct since the extra 4 bytes not used in the CRC computation were all 0's which would not change the computed CRC value.
-However, Simliar problem with computation of Checksum3, the extra 4 bytes used are all 0's on all but v1.6 Xbox's.
+Checksum2 value computed was correct only because the extra 4 bytes not used in the CRC computation were all 0's which does not change the CRC value.
+However, a similiar problem with computation of Checksum3 is present.
+The extra 4 bytes used are all 0's on all but v1.6 Xbox's.
 The CRC computed for v1.6 Xbox's is incorrect as the 4 extra bytes are not 0's as on earlier versions.

 Reading/Writing the EEPROM
 --------------------------